Tomnowell/tomnowell.github.io/assets/Articles/cybersec/TryHackMe/AdvancedSplunk/SplunkDataManipulation.md

 We are John.

 Here we can start the machine.
-Unfortunately we're not given login credentials. looking at the /etc/shadow file it looks like the ubuntu user is not able to authenticate with a password (it's sha512 hash preceded by a ! symbol).
+Unfortunately we're not given login credentials. looking at the /etc/shadow file it looks like the ubuntu user is not able to authenticate with a password.
+The ! preceding the passwords SHA512 hash denotes that this user cannot authenticate by password.

 *Q1: Connect to the Lab.*